NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Introduction

 \section{Introduction}

-3D object detection is a fundamental task for acquiring semantic and geometric information in 3D space.
-It aims to recognize and locate specific objects of certain classes in a 3D scene, which is widely utilized in applications such as Augmented Reality (AR) and Virtual Reality (VR), as well as in popular autonomous driving tasks\cite{bevformer,tpvformer,detr3d, bevfusion,voxformer,huang2024leveraging}.
-With the continuous advancement of technology, research on 3D perception has made significant progress, especially in the field of object detection.
-Currently, various sensors are widely used to obtain all kinds of information in space.
-Classical 3D object detection method\cite{voxelnet,pointnet,Votenet} often relies on pre-reconstructed 3D representations or information from 3D sensors, such as point clouds.
-However, the deployment costs of these approaches are substantially high.
-In this case, the most cost-effective way to acquire information from space is still through traditional RGB images.
-Therefore, exploring the relationship between posed RGB images and various potential information in 3D space has become a meaningful task to explore.
-In this paper, we focus on sufficiently utilizing the features of posed images to implement object detection in indoor spaces.
+3D object detection is a crucial task for extracting semantic and geometric information in 3D space, which is essential for applications such as augmented reality (AR), virtual reality (VR), and autonomous driving, among others.
+The primary objective is to identify and locate objects belonging to predefined classes within a 3D scene by processing data collected from various sensors.
+Classical 3D object detection methods, including VoxelNet\cite{pointnet}, PointNet\cite{pointnet}, and VoteNet\cite{Votenet}, typically rely on point clouds acquired through 3D sensors such as LiDAR or radar.
+However, these methods entail high sensor deployment cost, and the available training data obtained through 3D sensors is limited.
+Therefore, perceiving and extracting 3D information from traditional RGB images, which is more cost-effective, has become a meaningful yet more challenging field.
+Exploring the relationship between posed RGB images in 2D space and various potential semantic information in 3D space has emerged as a significant research objective.
+This paper focuses on investigating how to fully utilize features and information from multi-view posed images to implement 3D object detection in static indoor scenes.

-As a novel 3D representation, Neural Radiance Field \cite{nerf} (NeRF) or NeRF-based method like Plenoxels\cite{plenoxels} and IBRNet\cite{ibrnet} have been introduced in spatial perception works\cite{PeRFception, NeRF-RPN, NeRF-Det}.
-In particular, NeRF-Det\cite{NeRF-Det} has proposed an excellent structure that uses NeRF as an intermediate representation, allowing to explicitly model scene geometry as an opacity field by using the geometry MLP of NeRF.
-The utilization of NeRF as an intermediate spatial representation also improves the consistency of information extraction from multi-view images at the same spatial position.
-This dual-branch approach fully utilizes information as much as possible in the space, and most importantly, allows self-supervision of feature extraction from different camera views, ensuring the correctness and consistency of information extraction.
-However, if only fixed sampling is adopted, it is difficult to sufficiently leverage the consistency of information in scene, which is the notable feature introduced by NeRF in perception pipeline.